Skip to main content

 fly postgres create

-Similarly, make sure to set the value of CARTESI_POSTGRES_ENDPOINT variable to your environment file.
-You should use the provided Connection string to set these variables, and don't forget to add the database postgres and option sslmode=disable to the string (postgres?sslmode=disable):
+Make sure to set the value of CARTESI_POSTGRES_ENDPOINT variable to your environment file.
+You should use the provided Connection string to set this variable, and don't forget to add the database postgres and option sslmode=disable to the string as shown below:

 postgres://{username}:{password}@{hostname}:{port}/postgres?sslmode=disable